CyberGrandChallenge/Event-FAQ/event_faq.md

 Scheduled for June 3, 2015.

-Q8: What is the name of the S3 submission bucket?
+Q9: What is the name of the S3 submission bucket?

-A8: Submissions should be uploaded to the "cqe_qualifier_event" bundle as documented in the [cgc-qualifier-event walkthrough](https://github.com/CyberGrandChallenge/cgc-release-documentation/blob/master/walk-throughs/cgc-qualifier-event-api.md).
+A9: Submissions should be uploaded to the "cgc_qualifier_event" bundle as documented in the [cgc-qualifier-event walkthrough](https://github.com/CyberGrandChallenge/cgc-release-documentation/blob/master/walk-throughs/cgc-qualifier-event-api.md).
 All teams should double check their submission bucket.

+~~Q8: What is the name of the S3 submission bucket?~~

+~~A8: Submissions should be uploaded to the "cqe_qualifier_event" bundle as documented in the [cgc-qualifier-event walkthrough](https://github.com/CyberGrandChallenge/cgc-release-documentation/blob/master/walk-throughs/cgc-qualifier-event-api.md).
+All teams should double check their submission bucket.~~

+The Q8/A8 Event-FAQ entry contained a typo in the bucket name.
+See A9 for the correct bucket name.

 Q7: What is the decryption key to the CQE challenge bundle?